HadrienG2/3photons-julia/Porting_Notes.md

 ### StaticArrays thoughts

-I was intrigued to see how Julia would handle fixed-sized matrices, as experiments with other programming languages (Eigen in C++, nalgebra in Rust...) told me that implementing fixed-sized matrices in a language that doesn't have built-in support for it can be trickier than it sounds.
+I was intrigued to see how Julia would handle fixed-sized matrices, as experience with other programming languages (Eigen in C++, nalgebra in Rust...) told me that implementing fixed-sized matrices in a language that doesn't have built-in support for it can be trickier than it sounds.